 James Riggall and Bruce Wolcott kick off the start of Bellevue College’s new course offerings on Virtual Reality with CMST 196: Virtual Reality: Design and Communications in Winter 2018.
-Attendees included 15 people in the classroom at Bellevue College, another 15 in remote classrooms in the US, and 30 in Australia.
+Attendees included 15 people in the classroom at Bellevue College, another 15 in remote classrooms in the United States, and 30 in Australia.

 “Interactive Worlds” events in the Collaboratory!